“My locs are just shy of five years. They flow, like water. They are

 In an anonymous country where rain has been absent for five years, a young woman’s long lustruous hair makes people’s heads turn and attracts unimaginable jealousy.

 A man writes about death as about a disease caught from his mother’s dead body.

 A convict’s survival has consequences on the temperature of the entire planet.

 This startling short story collection depicts apocalyptic scenarios ; from climate catastrophes like drought (in « Five Years Next Sunday » or « Waiting to Die ») to global wars (in « Shelter » or « Another Zombie Story »), the collection points at situations that resemble more and more like our contemporary world.
 The particular concern with climate change and absence of water becomes the main focus of these societies.
 Indeed, human destruction of the planet is no longer a dystopic scenario, but a true-to-life narrative.

 What do these stories say about our present world ?
 How do they mirror the human relations ?
 Is the notion of heritage still valid ?
 And finally, when reality as we know it comes to an end, does the increasingly uncanny language act as a disrupting tool, or does it become the ultimate form of humanity ?
 As Innocent Ilo, the author of “Before We Die Unwritten”, affirms, “in journeying with language we learn and unlearn.
 We bend language, to make it malleable, and language does this to us as well.”

 Disruption : New Short Fiction from Africa / Short Story Day Africa and Catalyst Press, South Africa (September 2021)

-Ioana Danaila was born in Romania.
-She has a PhD in Nigerian postcolonial literature and a First degree in French for Non-Francophone people.
+Ioana Danaila has a PhD in Nigerian postcolonial literature and a First degree in French for Non-Francophone people.
 She is also the author of a collection of short stories and translated books from French to Romanian.
 Trilingual in Romanian, French and English, she teaches English language and literature to highschool students in France.